eccentricdevotion/TARDIS/lazarus.md

 # TARDIS Genetic Manipulator (AKA Lazarus Device)

-## Requirements
+## Recommendation

-The Genetic Manipulator depends on two plugins being installed alongside TARDIS:
+Although nit required, the Genetic Manipulator works best when the following two plugins are installed alongside TARDIS:

 - [LibsDisguises](http://www.spigotmc.org/resources/libs-disguises.81/), and
 - [ProtocolLib](http://dev.bukkit.org/bukkit-plugins/protocollib/)

+Genetic manipulation will still work without LibsDisguises, but the changes will only be visible to other players, not yourself.

 ## Genetic Manipulation